 The Institute of International Education’s Scholar Rescue Fund® (IIE-SRF) formalizes an unwavering commitment that IIE has demonstrated for over 90 years to preserve the lives, voices, and ideas of scholars around the globe.
 IIE-SRF fellowships support visiting appointments for threatened scholars to continue their work in safety at partnering academic institutions worldwide.
 At the heart of IIE-SRF is the idea that each scholar we help who continues his or her work in safety is a beacon of hope in our world.

-Since 2002, IIE-SRF has assisted 546 scholars from 50 countries, placing them at more than 300 host partner institutions in 40 countries around the world.
+Since 2002, IIE-SRF has assisted over 570 scholars from 50 countries, placing them at more than 300 host partner institutions in 40 countries around the world.
 This includes 276 Iraqi scholars awarded fellowships under the IIE-SRF Iraq Project.

 Together we can make a difference.
 One life, one voice, one idea at a time.

 Learn more about the Scholar Rescue Fund

 Who do we help?

 Established professors, established researchers and public intellectuals from any country, field or discipline may qualify.
 Applications are reviewed for academic qualifications, the quality/potential of the candidate's work, and the urgency of threats faced.